ansys/pyaedt/doc/source/Resources/Code_Guidelines.rst

    # increment the counter
    i += 1

-However, important portions of the behavior that is self-apparent should include a note from the developer writing it.
+However, important portions of the behavior that are self-apparent should include a note from the developer writing it.
 Otherwise, future developers may remove what they see as unnecessary.
+For example:

 .. code:: python